pond/dnd/party_oswen/campaign_9/journals/part_3.md

 "OK, thanks!
 Well - I guess we'd better go..."

 We haven't made our minds up.
 Zybilna is interesting but really she's quite distant and formidable, and our debts both ways are settled.
 Oswen doesn't want to put upon Zorhanna so soon, but figures - well we might have time before the carriage goes...
 And since she realises she understands how to do this now, she uses Sending.
-"Lady Zorhanna, apologies to intrude, I wondered if we might meet to enquire about how my party might return swiftly to Torril?" (or thereabouts, to meet 25 words).
+"Lady Zorhanna, apologies to intrude, I wondered if we might meet to enquire about how my party might return swiftly to Toril?" (or thereabouts, to meet 25 words).
 The reply is swift.
 "Alright.
 I am curious.
 We are still at the house."

 So, farewells all done, we go to try and find a boat.
 The harbourmaster is unconvinced by Bel's pleas (persuasion 5+7, 12).
 We ask if we might be permitted to *hire* someone, paid passage; but the boats are all busy.
 They can take us that way, but can't necessarily take us back.
 That's a start; we offer to pay but if we do the rowing, it's free!
 Kindle - you're up.
 Off we go!